-Successful Parish/Village Design demands a harmony between traditional and new buildings.
+- 1. Successful Parish/Village Design demands a harmony between traditional and new buildings.
 This enhances both the appearance of the environment and community life.
-Future design should, therefore, consider patterns and details which give Preston its special character.

-This statement is intended to encourage good design by analyzing the characteristic style of Preston and suggesting ways in which it might be applied to all future landscape and building activity in the Parish.

-This Statement provides guidance to all interested parties; including Cotswold District Council, the Parish Council when considering any planning applications (e.g. developers of new housing in the Parish) and homeowners contemplating work to their property.
+Future design should, therefore, consider patterns and details which give Preston its special character. - 2.
+This statement is intended to encourage good design by analyzing the characteristic style of Preston and suggesting ways in which it might be applied to all future landscape and building activity in the Parish. - 3.
+This Statement provides guidance to all interested parties; including Cotswold District Council, the Parish Council when considering any planning applications (e.g. developers of new housing in the Parish) and homeowners contemplating work to their property. - 4.
+Appendix 2 of this document discusses the planning policy context relevant to design in Preston.